 Supporting Students at Every Step

-To help achieve our goals to best support undergraduate student success, we put these programs in place to help students build more supportive communities, make their transition to college smoother, provide alternative routes to matriculate, offer financial aid to students who need it, and give them more opportunities to succeed once on campus.
+We have created many new programs to help achieve our goals to support undergraduate student success.
+We build more supportive communities for all incoming students, provide supplemental academic support for students struggling, create alternative routes to matriculate, offer incentive-based scholarships tied to performance, and insure students have more opportunities to succeed once on campus.
 These programs combined are elevating our campus culture around student success.

-The University Leadership Network at The University of Texas at Austin is a new program designed to help incoming students develop leadership skills while achieving academic success that is consistent with graduating in four years.
-In exchange for their participation, students can earn up to $5,000 each year in financial assistance – that's $20,000 over four years!
+The University Leadership Network is an incentive-based scholarship program designed to help incoming students develop leadership skills while achieving academic success that is consistent with graduating in four years.
+In exchange for their participation, students can earn up to $5,000 each year in financial assistance – a total of $20,000 over four years.

 Graduating in four years is challenging.
 That is why we created the Graduation Help Desk, a resource for students who need help getting the classes they need to graduate on-time, or getting back on track if they have fallen behind.
 We help students who need assistance navigating the path to graduation, and equip them with the information they need to succeed.